BSchafer01/SolarAnalysisCodeChallenge/README.md

 * Accepts an address/postal code and date
 * Pulls the total daylight time from sunrise-sunset.org's API
-* Calculates the total sun exposure based off shadows of other buildings in the line
+* Calculates the total sun exposure based off shadows of other buildings in the line `shadow at roof level = (TallBuildingHeight - ShortBuildingHeight)/tan(SunAngle)`
 * Plots the total morning sun time and the total afternoon sun time for each building on a bar chart